bonn0062/GSoD/absolute_beginners.rst

 ::

-  maximum, minimum, sum, mean, product, standard deviation, and more
+  Maximum, minimum, sum, mean, product, standard deviation, and more

 NumPy also performs aggregation functions.
-In addition to `min`,  `max`, and `sum`, you can easily run `mean` to get the average, `prod` to get the result of multiplying the elements together, `std` to get the standard deviation, and more.
+In addition to `min`,  `max`, and `sum`, you can easily run **mean** to get the average, **prod** to get the result of multiplying the elements together, **std** to get the standard deviation, and more.

 ::